-Climate change threatens our way of life through negative environmental events such as large-scale natural disasters and droughts that can lead to food shortages.
-In the redevelopment of the Tamano Velodrome, mixi Group is seeking to alleviate climate change by reducing the environmental footprint.
+Climate change threatens our way of life through negative environmental events such as large-scale natural disasters and food shortages caused by droughts.
+With the opening of Tamano Velodrome and the adjoined KEIRIN HOTEL 10 in March 2022, MIXI Group’s Chariloto Co., Ltd. aims to alleviate climate change by reducing the environmental footprint.

-With online sales for betting tickets expected to become mainstream, the total floor area of the new main stand will be reduced by 40% compared to the previous stand, leading to a reduction in construction materials.
-We have also adopted environmentally friendly designs for the new facility―benches from the former stadium will be reused as restaurant chairs, and material waste will be utilized for the interior of the hotel.
+With online sales for betting tickets expected to become the norm, the total floor area of the new main stand was reduced to 60% of the previous stand, leading to a successful reduction in construction materials.
+We have also adopted environmentally friendly designs for the new facility―benches from the former stadium have been reused as restaurant seats, and material waste has been repurposed for the interior of the hotel.

-The exterior wall will be comprised of both cement and timber.
-Materials that are difficult to use in construction such as thinned wood * and wood offcuts are being utilized for the timber.
-Through effective processing, the material can be made suitable for use and the CO2 inside the wood can remain trapped.
-Alongside this, we are aiming to increase the carbon sequestration by using trees, by participating in a forest growing project carried out by companies that produce materials for exterior walls.
-We will also work to reduce power usage following the completion of the facility by implementing measures such as reducing air conditioning power consumption through the improvement of heat insulation and adopting LED lighting for signs and stadium illumination.
+The exterior wall is comprised of both cement and lumber.
+Materials that are difficult to use in construction such as thinned wood* and wood offcuts were utilized for the lumber.
+The wood was turned into products suitable for construction through processing which allows for more CO2 to be kept inside the wood.
+In addition to this, we are participating in a forest growing project carried out by a company that produces materials for exterior walls, which we expect will promote CO2 sequestration by trees.
+We are also striving to reduce electricity usage by implementing measures such as reducing air conditioning power consumption through improved thermal insulation in the hotel and adopting LED lighting for signs and illumination in the stadium.

-mixi Group will continue to redevelop the Tamano Velodrome, guided by the goal of creating a facility that can exist in harmony with the environment.
+MIXI Group will continue to operate Tamano Velodrome, guided by the goal of creating a facility that exists in harmony with the environment.